A look at the Seahawks’ next opponent: the San Francisco 49ers

 Coach: Chip Kelly (28-34, four years overall, 2-13 in one year with the 49ers).

-Series record: Seattle has dominated it lately, winning five in a row and seven of the past eight to take a 20-15 edge in the series.
-Seattle has won the past two in the Bay Area, including 20-3 in 2015.
-Seattle beat the 49ers 37-18 at CenturyLink Field on Sept.
+Series record: Seattle has dominated lately, winning five in a row and seven of the past eight to take a 20-15 edge in the series.
+Seattle has won the past two in the Bay Area.
+Seattle beat the 49ers 37-18 at home on Sept.
 25.

 By the numbers